 tudca benefits side effects

-Although this supplement is generally considered safe when taken within the recommended dosage.
+This supplement is generally considered safe when taken within the recommended dosage.
+However, there are still some risks linked to consuming TUDCA.

 The most common side effect of taking TUDCA is diarrhea.
 It has been reported that the daily consumption of TUDCA at 1,000 and 1,500mg may cause diarrhea [10].

-With the consumption of UDCA, side effects may also occur with its TUDCA derivative.
-Listed below are the side effects that are known to occur:
+Listed below are the other side effects that are known to occur:

 • Gastrointestinal Issues